anderson-optimization/firebase-lib/docs/17-publishing-npm-package-to-github.md

 ### Publishing Npm Package to Github

-Publishing `firebase-lib` npm package requires a Github Personal Access Token with permissions to read and publish packages.
+Publishing `firebase-lib` npm distributable requires a Github Personal Access Token with permissions to read and publish packages.
 The token should be stored in an environmental variable `GITHUB_TOKEN`.

 To publish the package, run the following commands.